-Police who shot Andrew Brown Jr. to death as he drove were justified in their actions, District Attorney says
+Police who shot Andrew Brown Jr. to death as he drove were justified in their actions, district attorney says

-Brown was fatally struck by officer fire on April 21 when authorities were trying to execute a search warrant on felony drug charges at his home, The Washington Post reported.
+Brown was fatally struck by fire from officers on April 21 when authorities were trying to execute a search warrant on felony drug charges at his home, The Washington Post reported.
 Womble, who had previously said the shooting was justified, held the news conference to discuss details of the State Bureau of Investigation’s findings.

+Brown was attempting to drive his car away from deputies when they fired, Womble said, which escalated the situation from “a show of force to a deployment of force.”

 Brown’s death took place around the same time as the Derek Chauvin verdict, in which a jury found former Minneapolis police officer guilty for the death of 46-year-old Black man George Floyd who died after Chauvin knelt on his neck for more than nine minutes.

-In the near month since Brown’s death, his family and activists have called for release of body worn-camera footage of the incident for full transparency.
-A Superior Court judge ruled on April 28 that video of Brown’s death would not be released to the public, explaining that it could affect a trial if one were to happen and threaten the safety of the officers involved.
+In the weeks since Brown’s death, his family and activists have called for release of body worn-camera footage of the incident for full transparency.
+A Superior Court judge ruled on April 28 that video of Brown’s death would not be released to the public, saying that it could affect a trial if one were to happen and threaten the safety of the officers involved.

 Judge Jeff Foster ruled that video from four body cameras blurring out facial features and nametags of officers would be shared with one of Brown’s sons, immediate family and legal representatives.